 Text Messaging Service: Each young person subscribes to receive weekly text messages, giving information on a wide range of topics including grants, travel, jobs, rights, entitlements.

-IT: To bring the service out to young people in their own locality at a time convenient to them the Youth Information Service uses social media, and maintains a blog.
+Digital Youth Work: To bring the service out to young people in their own locality at a time convenient to them the Youth Information Service uses social media, and maintains a blog.